PythonAPICoder/LDoS-LookUp-Tool/README.md

 ## Disclaimer

-The LDoS Lookup Tool is not an officially released or supported Cisco product.
+The LDoS Lookup Tool is an independent automation solution and is not an officially supported Cisco product.

-**Use at your own discretion.**

-Cisco API endpoints may have daily API call limits.
-This snippet was designed with care to minimize unnecessary API usage.
+Users are responsible for:

+* API credential management
+* Compliance with Cisco API policies
+* Responsible rate limit usage
+* Internal governance
+* Operational validation

 ---